 Due to the vast array of needs in the refugee communities in Jordan, we have many opportunities to share God's love in tangible ways.
+Read about each of the options or click the buttons below to visit the giving pages.
 We invite you to pray and partner with us in bringing hope to refugees living a life in-between.

 We help families with monthly food vouchers through our sponsorship program.
 By providing this food voucher, it frees up other possible income to be used for medical care, education, shelter and clothing.
 Every few months, as God provides, we have a large distribution to help many families in need.

 The winter months in Jordan are very damp and cold.
 Most homes are made of concrete, which does very little to protect from frigid temperatures and humidity.
 Many adults and children remain sick throughout the winter months because of the lack of warmth.
 Each winter we provide blankets to refugee families to help keep them warm during the night.
 As God provides, we are able to help some families with gas heaters and gas bottles, which will keep one room warm for a family to sleep in at night.

 Medical Needs and Diapers

 Each month we distribute hundreds of diapers to refugee families with babies and toddlers.
 This is a large expense for families, and providing diapers helps free up other income they have for food and shelter.
 We also help a number of people with disabilities who need adult diapers.